AFC Bournemouth: Decline and administration (2008–2009)

 In February 2008, Bournemouth were forced into administration, suffering a ten-point deduction which put them in relegation trouble.
-Bournemouth had debts of around £4 million and almost went out of business completely.
+Bournemouth had debts of around £4 million and almost went out of business.
 The off-field uncertainty continued throughout the season, with only one, ultimately unsuccessful, bid for the club accepted, and the club ended the season being relegated to League Two.

 Ahead of the 2008–09 season, the team's future in the Football League was put into doubt when the league threatened to block Bournemouth's participation in League Two, due to problems with the club's continuing administration and change in ownership.
 The league ordered both Bournemouth and Rotherham United to demonstrate that they could fulfil all of their fixtures and find a way out of administration, eventually allowing the club to compete with a 17-point penalty for failing to follow the Football League insolvency rules.
 The new company was also ordered to pay unsecured creditors the amount offered at the time of the original CVA (around ten pence in the pound) within two years.

 Early into the season, manager Bond was sacked and was replaced by former player Jimmy Quinn, who would himself leave the club only a few months later.

 Former player Eddie Howe took over as manager with the club still ten points adrift at the bottom of the league and initially on a caretaker basis, becoming the youngest manager in the Football League at the age of 31.

-At the end of 2008, it was announced that local businessman Adam Murry had completed the purchase of 50% of the club's shares from previous chairman, Paul Baker.
-However, in January 2009, Murry missed the deadline to buy Baker's shares.
+At the end of 2008, it was announced that local businessman Adam Murray had completed the purchase of 50% of the club's shares from previous chairman, Paul Baker.
+However, in January 2009, Murray missed the deadline to buy Baker's shares.

 In the final home game of the 2008–09 season, the Cherries guaranteed their Football League status by beating Grimsby Town 2–1 with a winning goal ten minutes from time by Bournemouth's Steve Fletcher, sparking wild celebrations after a fairytale ending to "The Great Escape."
 They finished their troubled season with their best away win in 30 years with a 4–0 victory at Morecambe.

-In June 2009, a consortium including Adam Murry finally took over Bournemouth.
+In June 2009, a consortium including Adam Murray finally took over Bournemouth.
 The consortium included Jeff Mostyn, former vice-chairman Steve Sly, Neill Blake and former Dorchester Town chairman Eddie Mitchell.